Kalela/BrightEvents/README.md

 ##### Test Driven Development #####
 * 1.cd Into the main directory.
-* 2. Run python tests.py to run tests on Bright Events Website RESTful apis.
+* 2.Run python tests.py to run tests on Bright Events Website RESTful apis.

+##### To access the api documentation:
+* Make sure the server is up
+* Visit localhost:5000/apidocs

 Versioning
 ----------